Learning to Infer Unseen Single-/Multi-Attribute-Object Compositions with Graph Networks: Method

 \subsubsection{Visual Encoder}

-Given a batch of $b$ input images, we use a pre-trained convolutional neural network to extract $m$-dimensional image features, obtaining the initial image features $X^0\in\mathbb{R}^{b\times m}$.
-Then, we use a visual encoder module $f_{en}(\cdot)$ to further process $X^0$, which is implemented by fully connected layers with a linear activation function.
+Given an input training image $I$, we use a pre-trained convolutional neural network to extract $m$-dimensional image features, obtaining the initial image features $x^0\in\mathbb{R}^m$.
+Then, we project $x^0$ to a $k$-dimensional latent space using a visual encoder module $f_{en}(\cdot)$, which is implemented by a simple one-layer fully connected network with a non-linear activation function Softplus.
 The transformation is defined as follows: